Janowice Wielkie

-Janowice Wielkie is a village in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
+Janowice Wielkie (Jannowitz) is a village in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the administrative district (gmina) called Gmina Janowice Wielkie.

 It is a summer resort in the foothills of the Silesian or Great Mountains.
 From here is a direct route south to Bolczów Castle, elevation 561 m, the imposing ruins of an old castle destroyed by the Swedes in 1643.

+The village is served by Janowice Wielkie railway station.